helio-fm/helio-sequencer/README.md

 All Helio logos and translations are also distrubuted under [CC-BY](https://creativecommons.org/licenses/by/3.0/).

-#### Additional translation and proofreading credits
+#### Translation and proofreading credits (in alphabetical order)

+Claudio Stano - Italian
 Dario Silva - Brazilian Portuguese
+Dawid Bugajski - Polish
 Jacques Viviers - Afrikaans
-Claudio Stano - Italian